The Rise of Experiential Travel: What Research Says

 Experiential travel often includes homestays, local guides, and traditional food, which means your money supports the people who live there — not big corporations.

-3. Wellness + Mindfulness
+3. Wellness and Mindfulness

 Activities like yoga retreats, spiritual walks, nature hikes, or farm stays offer emotional peace and mental clarity.